Gabeperson/mineshare/README.md

 # mineshare

-### Please do not abuse the public proxy server for unintended uses

 mineshare is a simple, no portforwarding proxy app for small Minecraft servers

 Essentially, it lets you _share_ your *mine*craft servers without much setup other than running one executable.